 Mountain Bluebirds forage from perches, like other bluebirds, to snatch food from ground, vegetation, and mid-air.
 But they are also excellent aerial foragers, hovering kestrel-like before dropping onto prey, or hawking insects on the wing.
 Hovering and darting flight require four to eight times as much energy as hunting from a perch, so the birds tend to use these techniques when food is scarce.
 Courting males sing near a nest cavity, flying back and forth between the cavity and a perch near the female.
 Once a female chooses a cavity, she may become so focused on nesting activities that human observers can approach closely.
 As breeding season winds down, flocks of 30 or more Mountain Bluebirds begin to form.
 Each postbreeding flock centers on one or more families with dependent fledglings, later joined by unattached adult birds who failed to reproduce that year.
 As the last fledglings become mobile, these postbreeding flocks may wander out of sight for periods of days or weeks, returning to visit their nesting areas for a few hours or days, until eventually they disappear from the territory.

-Mountain Bluebirds are fairly common and their populations have been stable or slightly declining over the last half-century, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at about 4.6 million, with 80 percent spending some part of the year in the U.S., 20 percent in Canada, and 31 percent in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score.
-They are a U.S.-Canada Stewardship species, but they are not on the 2012 Watch List.
-These birds benefited from the westward spread of logging and grazing in the late nineteenth and early twentieth centuries, when the clearing of forest created open habitat for foraging.
+Mountain Bluebirds are fairly common, but populations declined by about 26% between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population of 4.6 million, with 80% spending some part of the year in the U.S., 20% breeding in Canada, and 31% wintering in Mexico.
+The species rates an 8 out of 20 on the Continental Concern Score.
+Mountain Bluebird is a U.S.-Canada Stewardship species, and is not on the 2014 State of the Birds Watch List.
+These bluebirds benefited from the westward spread of logging and grazing in the late nineteenth and early twentieth centuries, when the clearing of forest created open habitat for foraging.
 The subsequent waning of these industries, coupled with the deliberate suppression of wildfires, led to a dwindling of open acreage in the West and the decline of the species.
 More recently, as land-use practices have stabilized, so have Mountain Bluebird populations.
 Construction of nest boxes in suitable habitat has also provided a population boost.
 Populations are declining in areas where trees are too small to provide natural nesting cavities, and where forest and agricultural management practices have reduced the availability of suitable nest sites.
 Among birds that nest in cavities but can’t excavate them on their own, competition is high for nest sites.
 Mountain, Western, and more recently Eastern bluebirds compete for nest boxes where their ranges overlap.
 House Sparrows, European Starlings, and House Wrens also compete fiercely with bluebirds for nest cavities.